 Medical Marijuana Deliveries in Texas

-Posted by Marijuana Doctors on 02/20/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 02/20/2018 in Marijuana News and Updates

 On Thursday, February 1, 2018, a six-year-old girl became the first medical marijuana patient in Texas to receive a legal home delivery of her medicine, which was grown and produced in the state.
 Knox Medical, a dispensary in the state, is the Texas marijuana delivery service that brought the medicine to her door.